-The sale also includes an emerald and diamond Bulgari bead necklace, which is as notable for its gorgeous uniform green color as it is for the 104 carefully graduated emerald beads that make up its masterful composition (est. $200,000-300,000).
+The sale also includes an emerald and diamond Bulgari bead necklace, which is as notable for its gorgeous uniform green colour as it is for the 104 carefully graduated emerald beads that make up its masterful composition (est. $200,000-300,000).
 A Sabbadini necklace and earclip set from 2003 daringly alternates between graduated coral beads and faceted emerald beads, giving this unforgettable ensemble an equally striking palette (est. $25,000-35,000).

-"This beautiful collection speaks to the fashion of the times, when the owner paired her jewels with couture by Valentino, Hermès, Bob Mackie, and Bill Blass," said Virginia Salem, Director of the Jewelry Department at Bonhams in New York.
+"This beautiful collection speaks to the fashion of the times, when the owner paired her jewels with couture by Valentino, Hermès, Bob Mackie, and Bill Blass," said Virginia Salem, Director of the Jewellery Department at Bonhams in New York.

-Other highlights include a pear-shaped diamond solitaire ring weighing 7.04 carats, D color, VS1 clarity, and signed Winston (est. $250,000-350,000), a pair of Harry Winston diamond earclips (est. $60,000-80,000), a beautifully crafted diamond Cartier Maillion Panthere bracelet (est. $50,000-70,000), and two South Sea cultured pearl necklaces by Bulgari (est. $25,000-35,000 and $20,000-30,000).
+Other highlights include a pear-shaped diamond solitaire ring weighing 7.04 carats, D colour, VS1 clarity, and signed Winston (est. $250,000-350,000), a pair of Harry Winston diamond earclips (est. $60,000-80,000), a beautifully crafted diamond Cartier Maillion Panthere bracelet (est. $50,000-70,000), and two South Sea cultured pearl necklaces by Bulgari (est. $25,000-35,000 and $20,000-30,000).

-This Prominent Private Collection of Fine Jewelry will be auctioned on April 15 at Bonhams New York.
+This Prominent Private Collection of Fine Jewellery will be auctioned on April 15 at Bonhams New York.
 The collection will preview March 17-19 in London at Bonhams New Bond Street, March 22-24 at Bonhams San Francisco, April 5-7 at Bonhams Los Angeles, and April 11-15 at Bonhams New York.